romanovichim/TONQuest3/README.md

 ## 🚩 Challenge 3: Jetton Vending Machine

+🤖 Smart contracts are kind of like "always on" vending machines that anyone can access.
+Let's make a decentralized, digital currency (an Jetton Standart token).

-🌟 Сompile, test and deploy chatbot smart contract to the test network.
+🌟 The final deliverable will be ICO contract deployed to the testnet

 💬 Meet other builders working in TON and get help in the [official dev chat](https://t.me/tondev_eng) or [TON learn tg](https://t.me/ton_learn)